BernardoMesa/dsp/statistics/6-1-household_income.md

 Pearson median skewness decreases but remains positive as the upper bound
 on income increases.
 This occurs because this statistic is more robust
 to outliers.
-Increasing the upper bound on the highest incomes, spreads
+Increasing the upper bound on the highest incomes spreads
-these incomes log linearly over an increasing range making these incomes
+these incomes log-linearly over an increasingly larger range making these
-appear as outliers in the sample.
+incomes increasingly appear as outliers in the sample.

 ``` Python